FreeProving/free-compiler/CONTRIBUTING.md

  - `./img`

-   This directory contains images that are embedded into the README or other Markdown files.
+   This directory contains images that are embedded into the README or other Markdown documents.
+   Usually you should avoid adding large binary files to Git repositories.
+   Frequent changes to files in this directory should be avoided and new files should only be added if necessary.

  - `./src`